Maria Luisa Castellanos

 But let’s talk about the things which will hinder your progress in getting a permit and how you can avoid the pitfalls that will delay your permit.
 As a Miami commercial architect as well a residential architect, I have crossed through these obstacles now several times in the last couple of years.

-1. If you are on a state road like Flagler Street, SW 7th, or 8th Streets, any modification to the drainage, or a the street trees (that Zoning will require) will have to be reviewed and approved by the Florida Department of Transportation (FDOT).
+1. If you are on a state road like Flagler Street, SW 7th, or 8th Streets, any modification to the drainage, or the street trees (that Zoning will require) will have to be reviewed and approved by the Florida Department of Transportation (FDOT).
 Once they have approved any street trees, they will require an MMOA (Memorandum of Agreement) from the city.
 This is a maintenance agreement where the city becomes responsible for the maintenance.
 In reality, the city requires one of the property owners, so the responsibility is really that of the property owners, but the paperwork is between the city and FDOT.
 This process will take months.
 Get this lined up from the beginning of the design.
 Think about it so it will not delay your permit.

 2. If you cut down a tree without a permit, prepare to pay a fine and be ready to mitigate in addition to going to a committee meeting to get approval for your mitigation plan.
 This in actuality was not so bad.
 It may have cost the owner less than doing it legally because legally, a person must hire an arborist to evaluate the tree and write a report, even if the intent is to tear it down.